 I’m interested!
 Where do I start?

-If you’ve done your homework, you’ll realise that Liberal Arts is not widely offered in Singapore.
+If you’ve done your homework, you’ll realise that Liberal Arts is not widely offered in Singapore (and Yale-NUS will cease to exist by 2025).
 The most popular place to go to for a Liberal Arts degree is the US, but if you’re not keen on being that far away (or paying that much), then you can definitely consider… JAPAN!

 (yep, this Japan)

 Why not?
 It’s in Asia, it’s very safe, and it’s far enough away that you can learn to be independent.
 Oh, bonus points if you’re into otaku and Japanese culture.
 And one more reason: it’s home to ICU, Japan’s leading Liberal Arts school.

 International Christian University (ICU) is one of Japan’s most respected academic institutions – even members of the Japanese royal family study there!
 Of course, its alumni also includes some presidents of companies like Fuji-Xerox and Sony.

 Founded in 1953, ICU’s College of Liberal Arts has been a pioneer in Japanese higher education, focusing on an American-style Liberal Arts model.
 ICU offers 31 majors, and students can pursue double-majors or major-minors depending on their interests, combining subjects like Law, Physics, Psychology, and History.

 Students only need to declare their majors by the end of the second year, allowing for plenty of time to find your passion, and each student is assigned a full-time faculty member to help them design their own educational track.

 Academically, the entire campus of ICU is bilingual.
 You don’t need to know the language prior to enrollment, but you’ll be taking intensive Japanese language courses so that you can complete an academic essay in Japanese by the end of your 4-year BA course.